obynio/elmyra/README.md

 > Gimme some usage ideas ?

+For the moment **Elmyra** can only turn the device torch on and off, but here are some usage ideas to explore...

 * Squeeze for torch
 * Squeeze for camera
 * Squeeze to turn screen off